mailong25/meta-learning-bert/README.md

 In other words, meta training is simply a process of learning to initialize model's weights such that these weights can be easily tunned.

+# Example usage
+Please take a look at Interactive.ipynb